Sir Charles Cotton, 5th Baronet: Napoleonic Wars

 With the Battle of Trafalgar and the collapse of French hopes of invasion, Cotton took command of several ships stationed off the Tagus in Portugal.
 After the French invasion of Iberia, Cotton closely supported the Portuguese defences and subsequently, the army under Sir Arthur Wellesley which fought at the Battle of Vimeiro.
 Admiral Cotton, newly promoted, objected to the Convention of Sintra which ended the campaign and refused to acknowledge the provision which allowed the blockaded Russian squadron in Lisbon safe passage back to Russia.
 Maintaining the blockade over the objections of allies and enemies alike, Cotton eventually forced the Russian admiral to agree to a revision of the treaty in which his ships remained legally Russian but would be held in a disarmed state in a British harbour for the duration of Anglo-Russian hostilities.

 In 1808, Cotton remained off Portugal and arranged Lisbon as the principal harbour for the British invasion of Iberia later in the year.
 He also planned and executed the seaborne extraction of the 30,000 men of Sir John Moore's army trapped in Galicia.
 Cotton's plans allowed a fleet to transport to remove the vast majority of the army after they had defeated close French pursuit at the Battle of Corunna.
 Late in the year, Cotton was recalled to Britain.

 In 1810, Cotton was chosen as Lord Collingwood's replacement in command of the Mediterranean Fleet after Collingwood's sudden death.
 This was the second most senior seagoing command in the Navy, and Cotton continued the close blockade of the French fleet in Toulon and expanded operations from the sea against French troops operating in Southern Spain.
 In mid-1811, Cotton was recalled to Britain and took command of the Channel Fleet from Lord Gambier on the latter's retirement.
 Cotton was in the post just five months when on 23 February 1812 he collapsed and died of apoplexy in Plymouth after inspecting the fleet in its winter berths.

 Cotton was survived by his wife and their four children.
-Lady Cotton was born Philadelphia Rowley (b ca 1763 d 1855), daughter of Admiral Sir Joshua Rowley 1st Bt, and granddaughter of Admiral of the Fleet Sir William Rowley.
+Lady Cotton was born Philadelphia Rowley, daughter of Admiral Sir Joshua Rowley 1st Bt, and granddaughter of Admiral of the Fleet Sir William Rowley.
 The Rowleys were already a prominent naval dynasty, with three baronetcies gained by individual family members.
 Cotton married Philadelphia Rowley in 1798.
-Of their four children, the eldest son became Sir St Vincent Cotton, 6th Baronet (1801-1863) at the age of 10.
+Of their four children, the eldest son became Sir St Vincent Cotton, 6th Baronet at the age of 10.
 (He only married shortly before his death in 1863, and the baronetcy became extinct with his death in January 1863).
-His daughter Marie Susanna Rowley later Lady King (d.
-1871) was the second wife of Vice-Admiral Sir Richard King, 2nd Bt, as of 1822, and had several children by him.
+His daughter Susanna Rowley later Lady King was the second wife of Vice-Admiral Sir Richard King, 2nd Bt, as of 1822, and had several children by him.

 Cotton was buried at Landwade church in Cambridgeshire with his family raising a memorial to him in Madingley.
 His memorial by the monumental mason Flaxman was erected in the Cambridgeshire parish church.